rex1c/esp8266-drop-hammer-adxl345/README.md

 # esp8266-drop hammer- ADXL345 accelerometer sensor setup

+> # About
-This project is about setting up ADXL345 sensor with esp8266 and using micropython,shown as plotter in clinet side.
+- This project is about setting up ADXL345 sensor with esp8266 and using micropython,shown as plotter in clinet side.
+>  usage
+- first upload miropython firmware to nodemcu (<a href = "https://docs.micropython.org/en/latest/esp8266/esp8266/tutorial/repl.html" target = "_blank"> **micropython esp8266** </a>)
+- open repl and use this command to setting up webrepl `import webrepl`
+- do the installination
+- now use webrepl to upload the ADXL345 and boot.py on it
+- execute clinet.py
+- set the time and port then  start